FShou/linky/README.md

 # Guides
 ## Deployment
 1. Clone the repo
-2. Connect to Cloudflare Pages
+2. Create DB1 in Cloudflare Dashboard named `linky`
-4. Configure DB
+3. Create wrangler.toml from the example
-3. Migrate DB
+4. Migrate DB
-6. Set Env
+5. Connect to Cloudflare Pages
 8. open /seeder on first visit.

 ## Usage